 In addition to a FIRSTHome loan, MFA offers FIRSTDown, a down payment assistance program.
 Since coming up with the funds to cover upfront costs can be challenging for a first-time homebuyer, FIRSTDown offers up to 4 percent of the home purchase price to help.
 Extended in the form of a second mortgage, it comes with a low interest rate and a 30-year term, and you’ll repay it just as you repay your first mortgage.

 These funds aren’t available on their own, though; the FIRSTDown assistance must be combined with a FIRSTHome loan.
 The borrower requirements — credit score, income and purchase price limits and the need for homeowner counseling prior to buying — are identical to those of FIRSTHome.

 MFA HOMENow down payment assistance

-If you make less than 80 percent of the area median income (AMI) where you’re buying a home, the HOMENow program can get you up to 8 percent of the purchase price or $8,000 (whichever is less) to help with the down payment and closing costs.
+If you make less than 80 percent of the area median income (AMI) where you’re buying a home, the HOMENow program offers $7,000 to help with the down payment and closing costs.
 This is a second loan, but it’ll be forgiven after 10 years if you still own and occupy the property.
-You have to contribute at least $500 of your own money to the purchase in order to qualify.
+[You have to contribute at least $500 of your own money to the purchase in order to qualify.]
 This program is available to anyone that meets requirements, regardless of first-time buyer status.